go-task/task/docs/docs/usage.md

 :::

-Since some shells don't support above syntax to set environment variables (Windows) tasks also accepts a similar style when not in the beginning of the command.
+Since some shells do not support the above syntax to set environment variables (Windows) tasks also accept a similar style when not at the beginning of the command.

 ```bash